 Presbyterian Children’s Homes and Services (PCHAS) traces its roots back to 1903 when the First Presbyterian Church of Dallas, Texas, opened a home for the four orphaned children of Leontine Hector Blaney, a young mother who died of tuberculosis.
 Two years later, the Files family donated a large plot of land near Itasca, TX where PCHAS’ oldest continually operating campus remains today.

 Another Texas organization, United Presbyterian Homes, established an orphanage and school in 1916.
-By 1960 it became Presbyterian Children’s Services (PCS).
+By 1960, it became Presbyterian Children’s Services (PCS).
 These two agencies merged in 2002 with the name Presbyterian Children’s Homes and Services (PCHAS).
-Since then, we’ve added many programs, including a program to help keep families from breaking apart and a Single Parent Family program to help struggling single mothers and their children.
-Read more about our programs in Texas.
+Since then, we’ve added many residential and community-based programs to help children find permanent homes and to help adults increase their self-sufficiency.
+Read more about our programs in Texas and Louisiana.

 Our roots also trace back to 1914 and Farmington, Missouri, where Presbyterian pastors and elders founded an orphanage for children whose parents died in mining accidents.
 The Farmington Children’s Home grew to include numerous homes and a working farm.